The Effect of Divorce on Children

 Most parents are concerned about their children when they file for divorce.
-At M. Scott Gordon & Associates, we understand your concerns.
+At Gordon & Perlut, LLC, we understand your concerns.
 We believe that family comes first.

 The University of New Hampshire Cooperative Extension reported the following information about how children handle divorce and separation:

 - Age of children – The less children understand, the more they may act out.
 Divorce as well as the child custody and visitation arrangements, affects children of all ages.
 The emotional state of the parents can also have an effect on them physically and emotionally.
 However, the quality of the parent-child relationship is more important than the gender and age of the child.

 - Gender of children – Research shows that children handle divorce better when there is joint child custody or when primary custody is with the parent of the same gender.
 Again; however, the strength of the relationship is more of a determinant.